Venue: Phoenix House, Tiverton

 To receive any apologies for absence and notices of appointment of Substitute Members (if any).

-There were no members of the public in attendance.
+There were no members of the public present

-The Minutes of the last meeting were approved as a true record.
+The minutes of the last meeting were agreed as a true record and duly SIGNED by the Chairman

 (Proposed by the Chairman)